cloudfour/guides/blog/README.md

 ## Translation Requests

 We have received requests to translate our articles in the past, but don't have a set answer.

-[Tyler's instinct](https://cloudfour.slack.com/archives/C0L9UQCTU/p1571268050000100) was to say "yes," given that we still get credit, and the link is included, but you should check that the translator has done a respectful job in the past.
+We'll considering saying "yes," if we still get credit, a link back to our site is clearly included, and they have a demonstrable track record of respectful translations.

 ## Writing Advice